TLS Configuration Management

-This approach requires the manual renewal of the certificate.
+This approach requires the certificate be manually renewed.
 When the certificate nears expiration, you need to renew the certificate from the certificate authority and update the values in secret.

 Certificates Issued by an Internal Certificate Authority which Integrates with cert-manager

 If your company has its own Certificate Authority (CA) for issuing certificates, you can use these certificates for all Organizations you create.
 You need to make the client web browsers trust your CA, so using this method is meaningful only for company-wide deployment where you have control over the web browser configuration of your clients.